-These ministries and families that we are ministering to are happy.
-They are content and thankful for what God has provided them with.
+These ministries and families that we are ministering to are content and thankful for what God has provided them with.
 We should be as well.
 Be careful to be gracious with people in their circumstances.
 Be happy for them in what they do have, even if it is not much in your eyes.

-Remember the golden rule!
+Remember the Golden Rule!
 Would you want someone to visit your home and then gasp at its state or lack of cleanliness?
-Or how would you like it if someone richer than yourself offered to rescue your children from you because you weren't doing a good enough job providing for their physical needs?
+How would you like it if someone richer than you offered to rescue your children from you because you were not doing a good enough job (in their eyes) of providing for their physical needs?

-Having Compassion:
+Having Compassion